 With basic self-diagnosis and standard tools, you can repair your pump if the necessary components are accessible.
-In this post, I will discuss the 6 most common reasons that your bike pump may be showing no pressure, and then – crucially – how to fix these issues!
+In this post, I will discuss the 6 most common reasons that your bike pump may not be working or showing no pressure, and then – crucially – how to fix these issues!
 Let’s get into this…

 1. Bike Pump is not Attached

-The improper attachment of your bicycle pump is a regular issue.
-(Source) You may have attached the nozzle to the valve only to have it slip off when you begin pumping.
+The improper attachment of your bicycle pump is a regular issue (source).
+You may have attached the nozzle to the valve only to have it slip off when you begin pumping.

 Here’s what may be occurring:

 A bolt system is installed inside the nozzle to guarantee that the nozzle is secured to the valve.

 When the handle is pushed to lock the nozzle of the bicycle pump to the tire’s valve, the bolt twists and locks everything in place.
 If the link between your bicycle pump and tire valves is not snug or if the screw has been damaged, the pumps will not lock on correctly, resulting in difficulty inflating the tire.